 Have the time to do the research yourself?

-If you have the time, you can download our free NDIS Software List and follow these steps:
+If you have the time, you can follow these steps to find the right system:

-- Research – Check out the websites to find out more about each system – review the information on features, costs and client reviews/testimonials and check YouTube for any online demos.
+- Research – Google search for software, read through social media groups to find out what systems are out there.
+Check out the websites to find out more about each system – review the information on features, costs and client reviews/testimonials and check YouTube for any online demos.
 Remember that websites are marketing tools and the software packages will all look amazing – they are supposed to!

 - Demos – Choose the 2-3 systems you think look the best for your business needs and fit your budget and contact the software vendors to book a demo.
 Be clear with the vendor on your requirements and what your business needs.
 If you’ve used our NDIS Software Finder service, you will have your table of requirements ready – let the software vendor know exactly what you want to look at during your demo.
 Make sure you include all the right people in your team to join the demo – your management, your admins, your schedulers, your finance team etc. You should allocate at least 1.5 – 2 hours for each demo – these are detailed and complex systems and you want to make sure you see everything and have time for questions.
 If you run out of time, book an additional session – software vendors will generally give you as many demos as you need.